 17. What happens during respiratory alkalosis?

 There is a decrease in CO2 due to hyperventilation.
-A decrease in H+ can be treated by bag breathing to re-breath CO2.

 22. What is a serious life-threatening condition of diabetes that occurs when your body produces high levels of blood acids called ketones?